thinkst/canarytools-docs/docs/incidents/queries.md

       - name: shrink
         required: false
         type: boolean
-        default: false
+        default: true
-        description: A 'true' value will remove duplicated entries  (defaults to 'false' for backwards compatibility but you really want this to be true)
+        description: A 'true' value will remove duplicated entries
+                    (some older Consoles will have this defaulted to `false`, but you’d already know about it if you’re on one of those consoles)
       - name: tz
         required: false
         type: string